Incorporating Symmetry into Deep Dynamics Models for Improved Generalization: Methodology

 Our model builds on the methods of \citet{worrall2019deep}, but with important adaptations for the physical domain.
 Our implementation of group correlation \eqref{eqn:groupcorr} directly incorporates the physical scaling law \eqref{scale-equivariance} of the system \eqref{eqn:NS}.
 This affects time, space, and magnitude.
 (For heat, we drop the magnitude scaling.)
 The physical scaling law dictates our model should be equivariant to both up and down scaling and by any $\lambda \in \mathbb{R}_{>0}$.
 Practically, the sum is truncated to 7 different $1/3 \leq \lambda \leq 3$ and discrete data is continuously indexed using interpolation.
 Note \eqref{scale-equivariance} demands we scale \textit{anisotropically}, i.e. differently across time and space.
-We avoid using \texttt{conv3D}, which is computationally expensive in practice, by treating timesteps as channels and using \texttt{conv2D} across the spatial dimensions.
-Our implementation uses antialiased rescaling as a composite of Gaussian blur and dilation.
-This allows the use of the dilation feature of \texttt{conv2D} which accelerates computation.